-A: The read-only node that has a single-node endpoint configured cannot automatically function as the new primary node after a failover.
+A: The read-only node that is configured with a single-node endpoint cannot be automatically used as the new primary node after a failover.
 However, you can manually specify the read-only node as the new primary node.
 For more information, see Switch over services between primary and read-only nodes.

-- Q: What is the maximum number of cluster endpoints that a cluster can have?
+- Q: What is the maximum number of cluster endpoints for a cluster?

 A: A cluster can have a maximum of four cluster endpoints.
 One is the default cluster endpoint and the other three are custom cluster endpoints.

 - Q: Can I modify a cluster endpoint?

 A: Yes, you can modify the default cluster endpoint and custom cluster endpoints.
 For more information, see Modify a cluster endpoint.

 - Q: Can I delete a cluster endpoint?